Relatively Open Gromov-Witten Invariants for Symplectic Manifolds of Lower Dimensions: Introduction

-The aim of this article is to show a definition of ``relatively open Gromov-Witten invariants" which count stable maps $u:(\Sigma,\partial\Sigma)\rightarrow(X,L)$ from a compact Riemann surface with boundary whose images intersect with a codimension 2 symplectic submanifold $V\subset X$, satisfying Lagrangian boundary conditions.
+The aim of this article is to show a definition of ``relatively open Gromov-Witten invariants" which intuitively would count stable maps $u:(\Sigma,\partial\Sigma)\rightarrow(X,L)$ from a compact Riemann surface with boundary and {\bf with fixed conformal structure} whose images intersect with a codimension 2 symplectic submanifold $V\subset X$, satisfying Lagrangian boundary conditions.
+In the current paper, to avoid technical complexity of constructing virtual cycle or Kuranishi structure, we do not deal with the most general case.
+Instead, we only consider the special case that all moduli spaces are of expected dimensions.
+That is we need the semi-positivity assumptions\footnote{See the Definition \ref{semiposi}} on both $(X,L)$ and $V$ (when $L_V=L\cap V\neq\emptyset$, we have to further assume that the pair $(V,L_V)$ is also semi-positive), or the assumption that each considered moduli space generically contains no multiply covered maps.
 These invariants are designed for a preparation of establishing open symplectic sum formulas, which will be used to compute open Gromov-Witten invariants of a symplectic connect sum of two symplectic manifolds $(X,L_X,V)$ and $(Y,L_Y,\overline{V})$.
 More concretely, the symplectic sum is an operation that first removes $V$ and $\overline{V}$ from $X$ and $Y$, respectively, and then combines them into a new symplectic manifold $X\# Y$ with symplectic structures matching on the overlap region.
 A stable map into the sum is expected to be a pair of stable maps into the two sides which match in the middle.
 So the first step is to count stable maps in one side $X$ which record the intersection points with $V$ and multiplicities.
 At present, we only construct such invariants under the additional assumptions that $L$ is the fixed point set of an anti-symplectic involution, dim$X\le 6$ and $L\cap V=\emptyset$.
 However, for possible applications in the future, we will define the related moduli space and study the problem of orientability for more general situation.
 An axiomized formulation of the symplectic sum of open GW invariants has appeared in \cite{LiuY}.